LunarWatcher/lunarwatcher.github.io/README.md

 Contains my blog.

 This README is not shown on the website itself.
-For the actual website index, see index.md.
+For the actual website index, see index.html (though it is better viewed on the proper website).
 This website uses [Violet](https://codeberg.org/LunarWatcher/violet) for the site generation.

 ## 88x31 badge